EuracBiomedicalResearch/batch_centroid/README.md

   the R version changed.
 - Start the job on the queuing system:
   `sbatch --mem-per-cpu=8000 -w mccalc07 -c 12 ./centroiding.sh`
+- After centroiding eventually remove all profile-mode mzML files: change into the directory where the wiff files are stored and call:
+  `find . -type f -name "*.mzML" -delete`.

 ## Check if files are centroided

 We are simply checking if a) we can read the mzML file and b) if it is indeed